krahets/hello-algo/docs-en/chapter_computational_complexity/space_complexity.md

 ## Calculation Method

-The calculation method for space complexity is pretty similar to time complexity, with the only difference being that the focus shifts from "operation count" to "space usage size".
+The method for calculating space complexity is roughly similar to that of time complexity, with the only change being the shift of the statistical object from "number of operations" to "size of used space".

-On top of that, unlike time complexity, **we usually only focus on the worst-case space complexity**.
-This is because memory space is a hard requirement, and we have to make sure that there is enough memory space reserved for all possibilities incurred by input data.
+However, unlike time complexity, **we usually only focus on the worst-case space complexity**.
+This is because memory space is a hard requirement, and we must ensure that there is enough memory space reserved under all input data.

-Looking at the following code, the "worst" in worst-case space complexity has two layers of meaning.
+Consider the following code, the term "worst-case" in worst-case space complexity has two meanings.

-1. **Based on the worst-case input data**: when $n < 10$, the space complexity is $O(1)$; however, when $n > 10$, the initialized array `nums` occupies $O(n)$ space; thus the worst-case space complexity is $O(n)$.
+1. **Based on the worst input data**: When $n < 10$, the space complexity is $O(1)$; but when $n > 10$, the initialized array `nums` occupies $O(n)$ space, thus the worst-case space complexity is $O(n)$.
-2. **Based on the peak memory during algorithm execution**: for example, the program occupies $O(1)$ space until the last line is executed; when the array `nums` is initialized, the program occupies $O(n)$ space; thus the worst-case space complexity is $O(n)$.
+2. **Based on the peak memory used during the algorithm's execution**: For example, before executing the last line, the program occupies $O(1)$ space; when initializing the array `nums`, the program occupies $O(n)$ space, hence the worst-case space complexity is $O(n)$.

 === "Python"